|

 other countries.
 Most home improvement stores purchase their

-wood from distributors whom import.
+wood from distributors whom import lumber from South America.
+As

 -